Winds-Studio/Leaf-website/pages/docs/config/system-properties.md

 You can use tools like [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) to check whether your machine supports the FMA instruction set.

+## -DLeaf.native-transport-type
+* default: `epoll`

+Specifies the network I/O model to be used for data transmission.
+Requires `use-native-transport` to be enabled in server.properties.

+If the specified transport type is unavailable, it will fall back to an available model.

+Available options:
+* Linux: `io_uring`, `epoll`, `nio`
+* MacOS: `kqueue`, `nio`
+* Windows: unavailable

 ## Deprecated Flags

 ## -DLeaf.nearestEntitySensorBucketCount